tosincarik/DAPS-AI-Market/financial_analyser/analyser/report.md

 {
   "final_recommendation": "Buy",
-  "justification": "Both domain analysts indicate a clearly identified upward trend for AAPL stock, supported by technical indicators such as higher highs and higher lows, bullish moving averages, and positive RSI readings.
-The analyses align regarding the positive sentiment and rationale, indicating that the stock is not overbought and that increased buying interest is present.
-With the gathered information reflecting a consensus on an upward trajectory, it is advisable to recommend a buy at this time.", "overall_confidence": 0.85
+  "justification": "Both the chart analyst and the news analyst provide consistent observations regarding AAPL's price movements, indicating a strong upward trend characterized by a series of higher highs and higher lows.
+Their analyses are aligned in highlighting vital technical indicators with bullish signals, such as the RSI above 50 and positive MACD divergence.
+Additionally, the increase in trading volume corroborates the strength of this trend.
+Given this consensus and strong rationale from both domains, a 'Buy' recommendation is warranted.", "overall_confidence": 0.85
 }